It becomes a question of data and the web, and a question of how to control it.

 Then please consider getting a “real” blog.
 You don’t necessarily have to host it on your own. ((Admittedly, that’s quite a pain in the ass.
 I mean, it’s great as long as everything works.
 But once it doesn’t anymore, at least I will be doomed up for a learning experience.))

 Even if you just sign up on WordPress.com, you still have more control than in most of these social networks: You can download your stuff and use it as you please.
 You can import, export, reimport, design, redesign everything, according to your taste.
 You can publish whatever you want, and you maintain all your rights.
 If you want, you can take your creations to another provider or platform, delete them, or even print them to make them part of your 10-volume autobiography.
 Cool stuff.

 Most popular bookmarking sites let you export your data.
 One that goes a step further is Pinboard: If you pay a small fee, it will archive all sites you ever bookmark, including images, PDFs and other elements – and it also allows you to take all that data with you, by downloading it to your computer.

 With this service, you basically get a personalized and searchable archive of your entire web history, ready to take along.
 No more “Sorry, this page doesn’t exist” anymore.
 If I really start to work on my PhD thesis, this is definitely an upgrade I will get!

-This article was inspired by this post by Dave Winer.5 Of course, the three steps I propose aren’t a solution for everything or everybody.
+This article was inspired by this post by Dave Winer. ((And by this.
+And by this by Marco Arment, too.))
+Of course, the three steps I propose aren’t a solution for everything or everybody.
 They are merely a starting point, together with my older thoughts on how to fix the web.
 When it comes to what else to do, I am as much a dilettante as you might probably be.